tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 First, the lights inside the freezer started flickering.

-On and off.

-On and off.
+Off and on.

 Then, I heard that awful sound again.

 Hysterical laughing.

-It simultaneously sounded like it was *in* my ear - but also... all around me, *everywhere*.
+It simultaneously sounded like Happy was *in* my ear - but also... all around me, *everywhere*.

 "PITTY!
 OPEN THE DOOR!"
 I screamed.

-*Shit,* I thought to myself. *What if he's taking a dump again?*
+*Shit,* I realied. *What if he's taking a dump again?*

 Not soon after that thought went through my brain, I felt something behind me.